tredontho/purescript-book/text/chapter3.md

 {{#include ../exercises/chapter3/src/Data/AddressBook.purs:Entry}}
 ```

-This defines a _type synonym_ called `Entry` - the type `Entry` is equivalent to the type on the right of the equals symbol: a record type with three fields - `firstName`, `lastName` and `address`.
-The two name fields will have type `String`, and the `address` field will have type `Address`, defined as follows:
+This defines a _type synonym_ called `Entry` – the type `Entry` is equivalent to the type on the right of the equals symbol: a record type with three fields – `firstName`, `lastName`, and `address`.
+The two name fields will have the type `String`, and the `address` field will have the type `Address`, defined as follows:

 ```haskell
 {{#include ../exercises/chapter3/src/Data/AddressBook.purs:Address}}